-Filter criteria allow you to further define which participants should belong in a specific segment or which participants a schedule should trigger for.
+Filter criteria allow you to further define which participants should belong in a specific segment or for which participants a schedule should trigger.
 There are several types to choose from, and within many of the criteria types, there are specific values to further define.

 Additionally, when defining filter criteria, you may combine criteria using “and” and “or” logic, or reverse the meaning by selecting “not.”
 The table below lists each criteria type, and the following sections explore each type in more detail.